 Publication and Correction of House Journal.

-- Rule 17.
+Rule 17.
 (1) The Clerk shall make up and complete the House Journal, supervise its daily publication, and make corrections.
-The Clerk is authorized to correct totals that may have been affected by amendments made to appropriations bills. - (2) The House Journal is the only official record of the proceedings of the House.
+The Clerk is authorized to correct totals that may have been affected by amendments made to appropriations bills.